 ACM Association for Computing Machinery

 AI Artificial Intelligence

 CAGR Compound Annual Growth Rate

 CEF Connecting Europe Facility

 CL Computational Linguistics

 CLARIN Common Language Resources and Technology Infrastructure

 CRS Congressional Research Service

 CULT European Parliament's Committee on Culture and Education

 DSM Digital Single Market

 EC European Commission

 ELE European Language Equality (this project)

 ELG European Language Grid (EU project, 2019-2022)

 ELRC European Language Resource Coordination

 EP European Parliament

 ERIC European Research Infrastructure Consortium

 EU European Union

 EurAI European Association for Artificial Intelligence

 G7 Group of Seven

 G20 Group of Twenty

 GDPR General Data Protection Regulation

 GPAI Global Partnership on Artificial Intelligence

 GPU Graphical Processing Units

 HAI Human-Centered Artifical Intelligence

 HPC High-Performance Computing

 IPR Intellectual Property Rights

 ITRE European Parliament's Committee on Industry, Research and Energy

 JRC Joint Research Center

-ĹŢ Language Technology
+LT Language Technology

 META-NET EU Network of Excellence to foster META

 ML Machine Learning

 MT Machine Translation

 NEM New European Media

-NLP Natural Language Processing
+NLP Natural Language Processing NLU Natural Language Understanding

-WP3: Development of the Strategic Agenda and Roadmap

-ELE

-NLU OECD PPP Natural Language Understanding Organization for Economic Co-operation and Development Public-Private Partnership
+OECD Organization for Economic Co-operation and Development

+PPP Public-Private Partnership

 R&D&i Research, Development and Innovation

-SME Small and Medium Enterprises

-SRA Strategic Research Agenda
+SME Small and Medium Enterprises SRA Strategic Research Agenda

 SRIA Strategic Research and Innovation Agenda

 SRIDA Strategic Research, Innovation and Deployment Agenda

 STOA Science and Technology Options Assessment

 WEF World Economic Forum

 WIPO World Intellectual Property Organization

 UN United Nations

 US United States

 USD US dollar

 UNESCO United Nations Educational, Scientific and Cultural Organization

+Remark on November 2021 Version of this Report

+The original Deliverable 3.1 Report on existing strategic documents and projects in LT/AI, released in April 2021, has been updated in October 2021.
+The updated version includes references to more than 20 new relevant documents, reports and initiatives that we found since April 2021, the vast majority of which are from 2021.
+The original references are listed in Table 2 (p.
+37 ff.) and the newly identified ones in Table 3 (p.
+42).
+Additionally, more than ten relevant research papers discovered when compiling Deliverable 1.2 Report on the state of art in Language Technology and Language-centric AI have also been included.

-1. Abstract and Introduction
+1. Introduction

 This document reports on the initial desk research phase towards the systematic collection and analysis of the existing international, national and regional Strategic Research Agendas (SRAs), studies, reports and initiatives related to Language Technology (LT) and Artificial Intelligence (AI).
-Around 150 such documents from within the European Union (EU) and international sources have been reviewed and analysed for this purpose.
+Around 180 such documents from within the European Union (EU) and international sources have been reviewed and analysed for this purpose.
 Thus, other Work Packages of the ELE project can be informed at an early stage about any relevant documents that need to be taken into account.
-All collected AI and LT documents, reports and initiatives are listed in Appendix A.1
+All collected AI and LT documents, reports and initiatives are listed in Appendix A. $^{1\ 2}$

 Natural language is the most common and versatile way for humans to convey information.
 We use language, our natural means of communication, to encode, store, transmit, share and manipulate information.
 In fact, most of the digital information available is unstructured information in the form of documents (written or spoken) in multiple languages, representing a challenge for any organization that wants to exploit and process its information.
-In fact, up to 80% of all data is unstructured text data.2 Most computer systems process only structured data (for example databases with millions of records) because it is non-trivial to process unstructured digital information (including written and spoken language).
+In fact, up to 80% of all data is unstructured text data.
+Most computer systems process only structured data (for example databases with millions of records) because it is non-trivial to process unstructured digital information (including written and spoken language).
 Unstructured language data is subject to multiple interpretations (ambiguity), requires knowledge about the context and the world and it is intrinsically complex to process.